gvwilson/sensibleadventures/bookster/bookster.md

 visited like-minded businessmen on the ground below.

 Vurt nodded.
 "I can do that."
-The bosun clapped him on the shoulder and hurried to catch up with his travelling companions.
+The bosun clapped him on the shoulder and hurried to catch up with his traveling companions.
 Vurt stared into his tea.
 He told people he had built his ladder so that he could make a little extra money.
 Only on the darkest nights, when he missed his long-gone wife the most, did he admit to himself that it was